ewoudb33/ewoudb33.github.io/_posts/2020-09-30-sentiment-analysis.md

 alt = "">

 This distribution is also very right skewed.
 Furthermore, In a user-review for "A very private gentleman" are 250 words used the most.
-This is an half paged essay, which should give us enough information for the sentiment analysis.
+This is a half paged essay, which should give us enough information for the sentiment analysis.

 Let's look at the relation between review length and rating.